 This post contains affiliate links, which means if you make a purchase through these links, I may receive a small commission at no extra cost to you.
 Click here to read my full disclosure policy.

 I’m sure some of you listened to the episode of the SPM podcast where Kate shared how to get from Pinterest to Paypal in 3 minutes flat.
 If you missed that one, I recommend you go back and listen to it.

 Kate shared a lot about copywriting and getting into the headspace of your potential buyers so that you can sell them exactly what they need.

-After that episode, I hired Kate to review my sales page for The Simple Pin Collective and she blew my mind.
+After that episode, I hired Kate to review my sales page and she blew my mind.
 I highly recommend her Email Marketing Fairy course.
 It’s an e-book and is full of fantastic information to help you with email marketing.

 If you’re looking for help with planning your Pinterest marketing, make sure you sign up for our free Pinterest planner.
 It’s over 20 pages of stat tracking, monthly trends, checklists and so much more.

 Getting Past Discouraging Thoughts

 I know a lot of you have heard the story of how I started SPM.
 We went from living on food stamps to having a team of 40 members.
 Since then, there have been moments when I’ve wanted to throw in the towel on Pinterest marketing.

 I had one of those moments recently.
 I was challenged to dig into my hopes and dreams for the future.
 I listened to Vivid Vision and it completely overhauled my thinking.
 I sat down and wrote for four hours.